Managing Work-Related Stress

 A healthy diet rich in whole foods, fruits, vegetables, whole grains, and lean protein

 may reduce stress.
-Consuming lots of caffeine, sugar, and alcohol can increase it.
+Having lots of caffeine, sugar, and alcohol can increase it.

-also can help by bringing about a calmer, meditative state.
+or simple stretching can also help.
+They help create a calmer, meditative state.

 Talking with a family member or friend outside of work about the issues that cause